-One Change Mode: Switch one time only, on the first valid switch criteria.
-Dual Change Mode: Suspend all switching when two consecutive criteria are met within a short time period.
+- 1. One Change Mode: Switch one time only on the first valid switch criteria. - 2.
+Dual Change Mode: Suspend all switching when two consecutive criteria are met within a short time period. - 3.
 Unlimited Change Mode: Switch whenever a valid criterion is met.

-The selection of the above modes will depend on your desired "change over" behavior.
+The selection of the above modes will depend on the desired "change over" behavior.
 Sections 4.2.1 to 4.2.3 provide descriptions for these modes.